 Jamila Brown is an Adjunct Assistant Professor of Public Service of NYU’s Robert F. Wagner Graduate School of Public Service.
-She is also an experienced digital strategist and social entrepreneur who specializes in domestic and international advocacy campaigns.
-As The Opportunity Agenda’s Digital Communications Strategist, Jamila leads the development and implementation of all online platforms and social media outreach and engagement strategies.
-Working closely with the entire staff, Jamila builds a vibrant online presence that engages existing audiences, reaches new target audiences, and builds The Opportunity Agenda’s online profile and impact.
+She is also an experienced communications professional, digital strategist, and social entrepreneur who specializes in domestic and international advocacy campaigns.
+As the Communications Director at SumOfUs, Jamila crafts the global communications strategy to build the organizational profile and amplify its campaigns.
+Working closely with the entire staff, Jamila builds a robust communications plan that engages members and reaches new target audiences such as journalists, politicians, and corporate executives.

-Jamila’s passion for digital communications began when she served as the Program Director of two computer literacy programs in two public housing projects in Washington, D.C.
-For the past eight years, she has worked at the intersection of public policy and digital advocacy.
+Jamila’s passion for non-profit communications began in Guatemala while serving as a human rights accompanier for indigenous witnesses of the genocide case against former Efraín Ríos Montt.
+For the past ten years, she has worked at the intersection of human rights, communications, and digital advocacy.
 Her efforts have spanned the globe, reaching from the United States to Honduras to South Africa.
 She is a Center for American Progress Leadership Institute alumna, a former Echoing Green semi-finalist for her consultancy HUE, and a graduate of the New Organizing Institute's Digital Bootcamp.

 Organizational storytelling both effectively communicates an organization’s mission and builds empathy for its cause.
 A story is more than an exposition, climax, and resolution.
 Effective storytelling weaves a narrative that tells a systemic story about the social justice movement.
 The course will offer an overview on how to strategically use values-based communications, helping students understand how to move persuadable audiences to garner support for social justice issues.